 Legally parents have the right to withdraw their children from Sex Education that takes place outside of national curriculum Science.
 At Queensway, we interpret Sex Education to mean puberty, conception, reproduction and birth.
 All of these themes, with the exception of conception, are statutory and included in either Health Education or National Curriculum Science.
 The statutory guidance states that Sex Education should ensure children know how a baby is conceived.
 We interpret 'how a baby is conceived' as referring to what happens during sexual intercourse before an egg and sperm meet (reproduction).
-This is the element that parents may choose to withdraw their child from- this unit is taught in Year 6.
 Any parent wishing to take this course of action should send a letter to the Head Teacher outlining their concerns.
 The parent will be asked if they would like to meet to discuss this further.
 We will do our best to address any worries that the parent may have.
 In the event of a parent still choosing to withdraw their child, we will provide alternative PSHE work on a different topic.